system2k/NodeWorldOfText/README.md

 Substituting the port number for whatever your terminal said the port was.

-You should see a neato owot client appear just as if you were on ourworldoftext.com!
+You should see a neato OWOT client appear just as if you were on ourworldoftext.com!

-If you have any issues, you can try our discord!
+If you have any issues, you can try our Discord!